scbwn/Stochastic-Variational-Inference-for-TrueSkill-Model/README.md

 ## Project Overview

 This repository implements Stochastic Variational Inference (SVI) for the TrueSkill model, a Bayesian player ranking system for competitive games.
 The goal is to estimate the posterior distribution of player skills, represented by continuous latent variables.
+(Part of course assignment for STA414/STA2014 and CSC412/CSC2506, University of Toronto, Winter 2020)

 ## Background